ydb-platform/ydb/ydb/docs/en/core/deploy/manual/deploy-ydb-on-premises.md

       yql -s 'ALTER USER root PASSWORD "passw0rd"'
   ```

-  Replace the value `passw0rd` with the required password.
-Save the password in a separate file.
-Subsequent commands as the root user will be executed using the password passed with the `--password-file <path_to_user_password>` option.
-Additionally, the password can be saved in the connection profile, as described in the [documentation for {{ ydb-short-name }} CLI](../../reference/ydb-cli/profile/index.md).
+  Replace the value `passw0rd` with the required password and save it in a separate file.
+Subsequent commands as the root user will use the `--password-file <path_to_user_password>` option to pass the password.
+Alternatively, the password can be saved in the connection profile, as described in the [{{ ydb-short-name }} CLI documentation](../../reference/ydb-cli/profile/index.md).

 1. Create additional accounts: